 Summer is coming.
 Yay!
 My kids as SO ready for summer; they really need a break.
 Summer means many tweens will be home alone and may need to make their own lunches.
 I’m sharing 10 easy tortilla lunch meal ideas tweens can make on their own.

 Tweens are growing up and many of them may be staying home alone for the first time every day while parents are away at work this summer.
-Tweens need some easy meal ideas so they don’t end up snacking on chips and junk all day.
+Tweens need some easy meal ideas so they don’t end up snacking on chips and junk all day every day.
 Sandwiches are of course an easy option tweens can easily make, but having other ideas in their back pockets will help them have a more varied diet over the summer.
 Plus this will help prevent lunch boredom!

 Simply teach tweens how to use the microwave and tell them to be sure to wash all fruits, or better yet prewash them and have them ready in the fridge.